punicasuite/punicasuite.github.io/content/docs/punica.md

    -h, --help  Show this message and exit.

 Commands:
-   account  Manager your account. asset    Manager your asset, transfer, balance,... ontid    Manager your ont_id, list or add.
+   account  Manage your account.
+   asset    Manage your asset, transfer, balance,... ontid    Manage your ont_id, list or add.

 ```